polkadot-fellows/xcm-format/proposals/0000-asset-metadata.md

 ## Security considerations

-Some of the security considerations were highlighted in the description of the instruction.
+Some of the security considerations were highlighted in the description of the instructions.
 Yet, more could be considered during the discussion of the RFC.

 ## Impact